-Moving onto effects, the realistic image of spacesuit covered people riding motorized vehicles on the terrain of the moon appeared phenomenal, taking the audience on a journey as if the set has truly taken place on the moon itself.
+Moving onto effects, the realistic image of spacesuit-covered people riding motorized vehicles on the terrain of the moon appeared phenomenal, taking the audience on a journey as if the set has truly taken place on the moon itself.

 The movie all in all is monumental.
 However, the story of the movie could’ve been further embellished.
-As a movie lover I was disappointed with the movie’s finale.
+As a movie lover, I was disappointed with the movie’s finale.
 Roy finally found his father, who at the time was on a mission to find proof of the existence of other life forms.
-But saying that he could never go home to his son as he would rather die in space foreshadows the events that materialize afterwards.
+But saying that he could never go home to his son as he would rather die in space foreshadows the events that materialize afterward.

 It was implied that Clifford had found something, purposely shutting down the whole spaceship and killing off his entire crew members so he would not be forced to go back.
-Yet it was never fully elaborated on, leaving some of the audience confused as I was.
+Yet it was never fully elaborated on, leaving some of the audience as confused as I was.

 I believe the director James Gray could have played more with the movie, adding more dramatic history and including possible other life forms.
 I found myself having a hard time trying to figure out whether this movie was intended to be something like Gravity.
 It seems though that they’ve tried to have a mix of both.
 Nonetheless, Ad Astra proved to be extraordinary.

 The only disappointing feature is their hesitancy to weave more ideas into the plot.
 Even though the movie could’ve used more ideas on the mystery side, Brad Pitt’s acting made up for most of it as he captured every moment perfectly.